Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 An advanced particle distribution controlling approach is proposed for laser melt injection process, which applies an

--magnetic compound field to assist the laser melt injection process.
+electric-magnetic compound field to assist the laser melt injection process.
 The electric-magnetic synergistic effect on the

 reinforcement particle distribution in laser melt injection is investigated using numerical and experimental methods.